DIY Size Discrimination Work for Toddlers

 Like many toddlers, Nora loves to place small objects inside another object.
 Whether its sticks into a shaker, or balls into a jar or even toys into their basket, Nora loves this kind of work.
-In order to give her a little more variety, and to challenge her a bit, I created this DIY size discrimination work.
+In order to give her a little more variety, and to challenge her a bit, I created this DIY size discrimination work for toddlers.

 Here, the goal is to match the width of the object (the wooden dowel) to the correct plastic slot.
 Only when all the pieces are in the correct slots will they all fit!